2003 Mississippi gubernatorial election: Campaign

 Musgrove was elected governor in 1999 after a very close election against Michael Parker.
 As neither candidate had obtained a majority in the election, Musgrove was chosen as governor by the Democratic controlled Mississippi House of Representatives.

 As governor, Musgrove had difficulties with the state's legislators.
 He vetoed the whole budget one year but was overridden by the legislature.
-However, Musgrove campaigned on having secured the largest pay rise for teachers in the state's history.
+However, Musgrove campaigned on having secured the largest pay raise for teachers in the state's history.